Medication-Assisted Treatment Using Suboxone® and Vivitrol®

 Suboxone is a sublingual film strip that clients take as a substitute for narcotics (like heroin and oxycontin).
 In addition to using Suboxone (or equivalent such as ZUBSOLV®) or the once-a-month injection Vivitrol, all of our clients are involved in mandatory counseling at our facility to address the psychological aspects of drug addiction.
 AAR provides the medical management of opioid and alcohol addiction (prescribing Suboxone for opioids, injecting Vivitrol for opioids and alcohol, checking tox screens and labs) and the counseling in one convenient location.
 In some limited cases, AAR will do Vivitrol injections-only if the client is referred by and in treatment with another licensed facility.

 Steps in AAR’s MAT Program

-Note: For Vivitrol, you need to stop drinking before starting VIVITROL.
+Note: For Vivitrol, you need to stop drinking/using before starting VIVITROL.
 In addition, to avoid sudden opioid withdrawal, you must stop taking any opioids or opioid-containing medications, including buprenorphine or methadone, for at least 7 to 14 days before starting VIVITROL.

 Stabilization lasts from days to weeks.
 During this time you will be in counseling up to four times a week at one of our locations and you will see our doctor weekly to keep you medically stable.
 During treatment, urine tox screens and other screens will be obtained.
 Consultation with your treatment team will determine when you are ready to move beyond weekly counseling sessions.
 We understand that relapses happen.
 If you relapse after being stepped down from weekly treatment, we will reevaluate your case to give you added support.

 Maintenance last from weeks to months, depending on your situation.
 The focus will be on continued participation in counseling, relapse prevention and strengthening supports.
 You remain on Suboxone in the maintenance phase.